mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 });
 ```

-For allowing smoother transition, we've created an adapter for v4 theme that clients can use, so they can iteratively upgrade to the new theme structure.
+For a smoother transition, the `adaptV4Theme` helper allows you to iteratively upgrade to the new theme structure.
+Note that it will display a deprecation warning in the console, since it will be removed at the next major release.

 ```diff
 -import { createMuiTheme } from '@material-ui/core/styles';